 These lures are all proven trout catchers with well deserved reputations.
 All spinning lures on this list are excellent and are worthy of consideration.
 With one or two exceptions, they all should be widely available no matter where in the world you trout fish.

 Fishermen make convincing arguments for their favorite trout lures, and no single lure or design is the best.
-Many factors from location, skill and the mood of the trout all determine what lure performs the best on any given water.
+Many factors from location, skill and the mood of the trout all determine what lure performs the best on any given water or even given day.

 Localization is a big factor, very successful lures such as the Abu Garcia Toby or the Tasmanian Devil which dominate some markers, and all but absent in others.
 They are good lures, despite being popular in only limited markets.

 1) Mepps Agilia

 Inline spinners are some of the best trout lures available.
 No matter if you fish in North America, Europe, Oceania or South Africa inline spinners are readily available.

 Out of all successful and highly effective inline spinners one name comes to the forefront most often.
 That is the Mepps Agilia.